originalfoo/Glyph/README.md

 The mod is designed to be a library, which other mods can depend on - this allows a single instance of the glyph font to be used by multiple mods.

-In your mods' `info.json` add the dependency, for example:
+In your mods' `info.json` add the dependency for both the Glyph mod and also the base mod (to make sure valid version of Factorio is being used), for example:

 ```
-  "dependencies": ["Glyph >= 0.0.1"],
+  "dependencies": ["Glyph >= 0.0.1","base >= 0.14.3"],
 ```

-**Note: Due to a bug in earlier versions of Factorio, custom fonts only work with Factorio 0.14.3 and above.**

 ### Setting the font